morris-lab/CellOracle/docs/installation/index.rst

 ::

-    docker pull kenjikamimoto126/celloracle_ubuntu:0.12.0
+    docker pull kenjikamimoto126/celloracle_ubuntu:0.18.0

-- This docker image was built based on Ubuntu 20.04.
+- This docker image was built based on Ubuntu 20.04 and python 3.10.
 - Python dependent packages and celloracle are installed in an anaconda environment, celloracle_env.
 This environment will be activated automatically when you log in.

 .. toctree::